sk-zk/TruckLib/docfx/docs/TruckLib.HashFs/hashfs.md

 files contain full directory listings, but mods may not &ndash; the top level listing in particular can be omitted to prevent the official extractor from extracting anything.

-You can extract files from a HashFS archive with the [`HashFsReader`](xref:TruckLib.HashFs.HashFsReader) class.

 HashFS v2, introduced with game version 1.50, is supported, with one limitation: the packed .tobj format, which .tobj/.dds pairs are converted to in HashFS v2, can be extracted, but not unpacked.